Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Moves.md

 This is important: when you (or [[the hunters]]) make any move, you must describe how it happens.

 [[Always say]] what is happening in the game, not just the rules side of things.
-Don’t tell someone “roll **[[act under pressure]]**!” tell them “the warlock’s gaze insinuates itself into your mind and as it hisses, ‘Kill your comrades,’ you feel an overwhelming urge to comply.
+Don’t tell someone “roll **[[Act Under Pressure]]**!” tell them “the warlock’s gaze insinuates itself into your mind and as it hisses, ‘Kill your comrades,’ you feel an overwhelming urge to comply.
 What do you do?”

 There’s a flip-side to this as well.
 When one of [[the hunters]] is doing something that is a move, make sure they follow the rules for that move.
-For example, if someone says “I go up to the park ranger and ask her ‘Did you see anything weird last Sunday night?’” then you should ask them to roll the **investigate** move before you decide how the ranger answers.
+For example, if someone says “I go up to the park ranger and ask her ‘Did you see anything [[Weird]] last Sunday night?’” then you should ask them to roll the **investigate** move before you decide how the ranger answers.

 See [[The Basic Keeper Moves]]